Paul was continuing his discussion in Second Corinthians 7:12

 abundance of substance to make a difference for Christians who are in need.

-What is the right thing to do with you material abundance?
-With some you must
+What is the right thing to do with your material abundance?
+With some of it you

-take care of your own needs, and that includes saving for a rainy day or for
+must take care of your own needs, and that includes saving for a rainy day or

-retirement.
-But with other parts of your abundance you should be asking God and
+for retirement.
+But with other parts of your abundance you should be asking God

-No one should grab and hoard an excessive amount of this world’s goods.
-The day
+around for everyone.
+No one should grab and hoard an excessive amount of this

 As Paul was collecting all of this money to be given to the poor

-improperly handling the funds.
-That’s what he was talking about in the rest of
+handling the funds.
+That is what he was talking about in the rest of the verses

-exhortation; but being more forward, of his own accord he went unto you.
-And we
+but being more forward, of his own accord he went unto you.
+And we have sent

-have sent with him the brother, whose praise is in the gospel throughout all
+with him the brother, whose praise is in the gospel throughout all the

-the churches; And not that only, but who was also chosen of the churches to
+churches; And not that only, but who was also chosen of the churches to travel

-travel with us with this grace, which is administered by us to the glory of the
+with us with this grace, which is administered by us to the glory of the same

-same Lord, and declaration of your ready mind; Avoiding this, that no man
+Lord, and declaration of your ready mind; Avoiding this, that no man should

-should blame us in this abundance which is administered by us; Providing for
+blame us in this abundance which is administered by us; Providing for honest

-honest things, not only in the sight of the Lord, but also in the sight of men.”
+things, not only in the sight of the Lord, but also in the sight of men.
 Many people will think the worst when

 ___________________________________________________